Update (November 2018)

-There is a new plug-in available for Lightroom called Negative Lab Pro that hands-down produces fantastic results and provides an all-RAW workflow within Lightroom.
+There is a new plug-in available for inverting and color-correcting color film negatives in Lightroom called Negative Lab Pro that hands-down produces fantastic results and provides an all-RAW workflow within Lightroom.
 Please take a look at my full review.

 Since I started shooting film again just over a year ago, I’ve been hoping to find a simple process to invert scanned color negatives in Lightroom, but until recently it’s been impossible.
 But with the 7.3 release of Lightroom Classic in April 2018, Adobe has now given us the tools to invert color negatives with just one click.
 I don’t pretend to fully understand the process or the inner workings of the software that makes this possible, and I would have never figured this out on my own.
 I am grateful to Matt Kloskowski for publishing a couple of Youtube videos on the powerful new Profiles feature of Lightroom.